jessica6m/Learning-Python/README.md

 Vacation.py - program that calculates the cost of your vacation based on different price options

-RPS.py - game Rock Paper Scissor- program uses user input to determine winner
+RPS.py - game Rock Paper Scissor- program uses user input to determine winner.
+Practice with Dictionaries and List